shsobieski/Build-a-Better-Blockbuster/README.md

 #### Industry Trends

 Because we're most interested in recent trends, I investigated trends over the last 20 years.
 First I observed how profits have changed in the last 20 years.
 I used average profit rather than totals to account for differences in the amount of movies in the data for each year.

 ![Trend Lines](figures/trends.png)

 I observed that foreign gross seems to be making a larger and larger impact on total worldwide gross in the past 20 years.
 That is a trend worth noticing.

-I found that the proportion of gross box office coming from foreign markets has grown from 43% from 1999-2003, to 60% from 2014-2018.
+The proportion of gross box office coming from foreign markets has grown from 43% in 1999-2003, to 60% in 2014-2018.

-#### Profit- Defining Success
+#### Defining Success

 ![Distribution of Profit](figures/distprofit.png)

 I discovered that the median adjusted profit for films is $14,787,479.62 and the mean is $95,689,612.93.
 The distribution of those profits, however, is tightly bunched around 0.

-I decided next to divide the profit distribution into quartiles so that it could be visualized more easily.
+So, I decided to divide the profit distribution into quartiles so that it could be visualized more easily.
 I found that:

 - Top 25% of films made more than: $92,843,958.34
 - Top 50% of films made more than: $14,787,479.62